The History of Little Chef

 Forte tried to offload Little Chef and Happy Eater to Whitbread, but Granada got there first.
 Before beginning the takeover, Granada executives visited around 25 Little Chef restaurants.
 They described them as "tired" and pointed out that they were no longer popular with the under-30s, but Granada loved a good brand and believed Little Chef had a lot of potential if it could move closer to the fast food market.

 Over the summer of 1996, Granada introduced a number of partner brands to Little Chef: Burger King, McDonald's, Harry Ramsden's and La Brioche Doree.
-Burger King proved the most successful (causing sales to nearly double) and Granada immediately added a Burger King to over 100 branches of Little Chef, either inside the restaurant or in an extension next door.
+Burger King proved the most successful (where sales to nearly doubled) and Granada immediately added a Burger King to over 100 branches of Little Chef, either inside the restaurant or in an extension next door.
 These were called "combi" sites.
 One of several other trial interiors was created by Hosker Moore & Kent at Reading.

 Meanwhile, Granada introduced a new process of menu development, which involved making minor changes every six months and focusing more on healthy dishes.
 They launched a new incarnation of Little Chef Express, which would be a new self-service fast food brand.
 Granada pushed this to a whole new host of locations including railway stations, ferry terminals and outlet shopping centres.
 Little Chef finally broke into Northern Ireland as Granada opened a number of units at Belfast Central station.
 Coffee Stop was changed to Nescafé Coffee House.